ZoomInfo

 10. D&B Hoovers

-D&B Hoovers is a market intelligence solution that offers B2B insights to sales, marketing, and revenue operations teams.
-Backed by the renowned Dun & Bradstreet Data Cloud, this platform serves as a shortcut for professionals looking to reach buyers and win deals more effectively.
+D&B Hoovers provides B2B insights to sales, marketing, and revenue operations teams.
+Backed by the Dun & Bradstreet Data Cloud, the platform includes extensive company profiles and verified contacts for building targeted prospect lists and identifying decision makers.

-The platform provides access to an extensive database of over 327 million+ company profiles and 387 million+ verified contacts.
-D&B's capabilities extend beyond data provision, offering features like Ideal Customer Profile visualization, real-time opportunity triggers, and integration with first-party data sources.
+The platform provides firmographic data, company hierarchies, and financial information.
+D&B Hoovers offers features like Ideal Customer Profile visualization, real-time opportunity triggers, and integration with first-party data sources.
+The platform includes tools for account-based marketing and territory planning.

 Learn More About D&B Hoovers